syncfusion-content/blazor-docs/blazor/treegrid/editing/cell-edit-types.md

 ### Using MultiSelect dropdown in EditTemplate

-You can able to render [SfMultiSelect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfMultiSelect-2.html) component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
+You can able to render [SfMultiSelect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfMultiSelect-2.html) component for the edit form field in tree grid using [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
 In the below sample we have rendered `SfMultiSelect` component in `EditTemplate` for ChosenItems column.

 {% tabs %}